codingMustache/codingMustache/README.md

 ## Daily Trivia

-The Harvard architecture for micro-controllers added which additional bus?
+In programming, the ternary operator is mostly defined with what symbol(s)?
- 1. Instruction
+ 1. ??
- 2. Control
+ 2. if then
- 3. Data
+ 3. ?:
- 4. Address
+ 4. ?

 <details>
   <summary>Answer</summary>
-  Instruction
+  ?:
 </details>